SineadMorris/shinySIR/README.md

 Version 0.1.1

--   Added flexibility in plotting appearance: axes labels and legend titles can now be customized using the following arguments: `xlabel`, `ylabel`, and `legend_title`.
+-   Added flexibility in plotting appearance: axis labels and legend titles can now be customized using the following arguments: `xlabel`, `ylabel`, and `legend_title`.

 Quick start example
 -------------------